'England hurting' after agonising defeat - Hunter

 Hosts New Zealand upset the tournament favourites 34-31 in a nail-biting final in front of a raucous Eden Park.

-"One result doesn't define the squad that we are, the people that we are," Hunter told ITV Sport.
+"One result doesn't define the squad that we are, the people that we are," said Hunter.

 "Hopefully back home we have inspired the next generation and given them something to be proud of."